mendix/docs/content/en/docs/appstore/modules/forgot-password.md

 From version 5.4.0 of the Forgot Password module, the **fromAddress** used in the email template does not have to be the same as the email address in the SMTP configuration.
 This provides flexibility, allowing you to send emails from different addresses while utilizing the same SMTP configuration for authentication.

-Say, for example, your SMTP username is *user@example.com* and you have configured this account in your SMTP configuration.
+Consider a scenario, where your SMTP username is *user@example.com* and you have configured this account in your SMTP configuration.
 You could set the **fromAddress** in your email template to be any email address or alias you have control over, such as **sales@example.com**, **support@example.com**, or **ceo@example.com**, and this is what the recipient will see in the email they receive.

 {{% alert color="info" %}}
 You may have to configure an email alias on your SMTP server if you are using a different **fromAddress** in your email template than the email address of your selected SMTP account.
 Some SMTP servers will not send emails if the **fromAddress** is not associated with the SMTP account.